windchime-yk/bracesdb/README_EN.md

 ## Notes
 **This module is a work in progress.**
-It does not support critical parts such as asynchronous support and encryption for DB writing.
+We are working on a pilot implementation of a module like NeDB.

-If the feature you need is not present in the "Upcoming features", please let us know what you want in Issue.
+If the feature you need is not present in the "Upcoming features", please let us know what you want in [Issue](https://github.com/windchime-yk/deno-simple-db/issues/new).

 ## Feature
 - Deno Modules